The mission of First Free Rockford is to bring people into a relationship with Jesus Christ.

 3 Marks of Healthy Discipleship

-We encourage all believers to actively grow their relationship with Christ in the context of a community by worshiping together, learning together, and serving together.
+We encourage all believers to actively grow their relationship with Christ in the context of a community by worshiping together, growing together, and serving together.

 We worship through our various worship venues that we offer here at First Free Rockford.
 We currently offer five different worship venues for you and your family.
 Three that are located at our main campus and two that are off campus at Rockford Rescue Mission, and Fairhaven Christian Retirement Center.
 These venues vary in musical worship styles and atmosphere to meet the worship styles of a multi-generational church.